 One: You have your own unique goodness to share with the world.

-Your unique goodness is the combination of your personality, biology, talents, intelligence, and viewpoint expressed in a moral way for your good and the good of the whole earth.
+Your unique goodness is the combination of your personality, biology, talents, intelligence, and viewpoint.
+And your goal is to express this unique goodness in a moral way for your good and the good of the whole earth.

 Two: This unique goodness is beautiful and valuable in itself.

-Your unique goodness is beautiful and valuable because it represents the wisdom you have from living a life no one has lived before.
-You are a rare and special edition, and there is something you bring into the world that no one else does.
+Your unique goodness is beautiful and valuable.
+That’s because it represents the wisdom you have from living a life no one has lived before.
+You are a rare and special edition.
+And there is something you bring into the world that no one else does.